RBI again hikes cash withdrawal from PMC Bank to Rs 50,000

 The restrictions included barring the bank from lending and accepting fresh deposits.
 It also superseded the board and the management of the bank and appointed an ex-RBI official as the administrator at the bank.

-Since the crisis, the law enforcement has arrested five people including the chairman and MD of the bank as well as the father-son duo of HDIL, which owes more than 6,500 crores to the bank.
-The now-suspended MD Joy Thomas has admitted in a letter to the RBI that over 72 percent of it's the bank's loan book of Rs 8,980 crore is with HDIL which is now under bankruptcy.
+Since the crisi, the law enforcement has arrested five people including the chairman and MD of the bank as well as the father-son duo of HDIL, which owes more than 6,500 crore to the bank.
+The now-suspended MD Joy Thomas has admitted in a letter to the RBI that over 72 percent of it's the bank's loan book of Rs 8,980 crore is with HDIL which is now under bankruptcy..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)